Skip to main content

 Processor cold plate removal

-7. Rotate the latch on the water loop carrier to separate the water loop from processors.
+7. Rotate the latches on the water loop carrier to separate the processor cold plates from processors.

 Separate water loop from processor

-8. Carefully rotate the water loop so one half is sitting on top of the other half.
+8. Do not tilt the water loop.
+Keep the water loop horizontal with the tray.
+Slightly lift up the water loop, and carefully rotate the water loop so one half is sitting on top of the other half.

 Folding the water loop